tango-controls/pytango/doc/green.rst

     >>> print(dev.state())
     RUNNING

-The :func:`PyTango.futures.DeviceProxy` API is exactly the same as the standard :class:`~PyTango.DeviceProxy`.
+The :func:`tango.futures.DeviceProxy` API is exactly the same as the standard :class:`~tango.DeviceProxy`.
 The difference is in the semantics of the methods that involve synchronous network calls (constructor included) which may block the execution for a relatively big amount of time.
-The list of methods that have been modified to accept *futures* semantics are, on the :func:`PyTango.futures.DeviceProxy`:
+The list of methods that have been modified to accept *futures* semantics are, on the :func:`tango.futures.DeviceProxy`:

 * Constructor
 * :meth:`~DeviceProxy.state`